wp-plugins/collapsing-pages/readme.txt

   * can also use manually
   * added option to animate expanding
   * added more options for expanding characters
+  * consolidated javascript to share code with other collapsing plugins
+  * moved inline javascript to footer to speed page load time
+  * made styling an option (better flexibility and reduce number of http requests)

 0.2.5 (2008.11.01)
   * fixed bug in that autoExpand was not available to getSubPage